exercism/python/exercises/practice/acronym/.articles/performance/content.md

 8. [Using `re.sub()`][approach-regex-sub]
 9. Using two `generator-expression`s and `str.join()`

-We will also include a ninth approach, which is a variant of the `re.findall()` approach.
+We will also include a tenth approach, which is a variant of the `re.findall()` approach.
 This variant uses a regex to select the _first letters_ of each word, instead of the _entirety_ of each word.

 ## Benchmarks